➤ Request more information

 If you don't hold an undergraduate degree in business or your business background is limited, you can learn the basics in this criminal justice MBA online program, with our helpful prep-module courses.
 Each prep-module is a 2-credit hour course covering foundational concepts in finance, economics, accounting, information systems, management and marketing.

 Benefit from flexible admission requirements, including a GMAT/GRE waiver for those who qualify, and six start dates per year.
 Our 7-week courses are delivered in an online format ideal for working professionals, so you can balance personal and professional obligations while earning your degree.
-You can complete your degree in as few as 21 months.

 In the MBA - Criminal Justice online program, you will learn to: